 We now need to go through the search results and start clicking on the ones we’re most interested in.

 At this point we’ve already selected five opportunities.

 As we’ve mentioned a little further up, Respona allows us to perform more than one search query and thus, choose opportunities from various search sources.

 This time we’re going for the Podcasts source.

-Given that we’re looking for episodes that cover SaaS launches in particular, and not podcast series in general, we’re going to also select the Episodes tab from the search bar, exactly as shown below:
+Given that we’re looking for episodes that cover SaaS launches in particular, and not podcast series in general, we’re going to also select the Episodes tab.

 Additionally, we’re going to add a filter that’ll allow us to narrow down our query and get the most relevant results.